carloshdez90/custom-diploma-maker/readme.md

 # Previous requirements
-- Setup a google service account with enough permissions to use buckets
+- Setup a google service account with enough permissions to use buckets.
+- Download the google_service_account.json file, rename it and put on the root directory.
 - Create a bucket with the next folder structure:
     - bucket/
         - input/
         - output/
         - template_file
+- The diploma template need to aruco markers, you can find a template in assets direcotory.
 # Some useful commands
 ### Build docker image
 ```bash